 6. Shippensburg University

 In 2012, the John L. Grove College of Business started offering a 100% online MBA program designed for working professionals.
-The program is AACSB Accredited, and built to provide the flexibility that professionals need to balance family, work, and school.
+The program is AACSB-accredited and built to provide the flexibility that professionals need to balance family, work, and school.
 An MBA from Ships helps students develop the necessary knowledge and skills to conduct successful business in both a domestic and international context.

 The 30-credit program consists of eight core courses and two elective courses.
-Courses are taught in accelerated 8-week sessions and delivered using a mix of asynchronous and synchronous lectures, discussions, and exercises.
+Courses are taught in accelerated eight-week sessions and delivered using a mix of asynchronous and synchronous lectures, discussions, and exercises.
 This format allows students to concentrate on each course and quickly complete it.
-Students can take two courses for each semester and earn the degree in two years.
+Students can take two courses each semester and earn the degree in two years.

 Admission is based on the applicant’s undergraduate coursework, professional work experience, and goals statement.
 Applicants must have a baccalaureate degree from regionally-accredited college or university and a minimum GMAT score of 450.
-GMAT waiver may be granted if an applicant has 5 or more years of work experience.
+A GMAT waiver may be granted if an applicant has five or more years of work experience.
 The application must be made no later than one semester before the planned semester to attend.

 Standard Courses (24 credits) – Entrepreneurship, Global Managerial Finance, Information Management & Analysis for Decision Making, International Business, Managerial Accounting, Organizational Leadership, Strategic Management, and Supply Chain Management.

 7. Temple University